senojsitruc/MovieID/README.markdown

 ##MovieID

-An application for OS X 10.7 that identifies movies and stores the associated metadata.
-It features an interface for browsing movies by actor, genre, language and rating.
+An application for Mac OS X 10.7 (and later) that identifies movies and stores the associated metadata.
+It features an interface for browsing movies by actor, genre, language, year and rating.

+The import system scans the user-specified directories and identifies movies based on the movie's parent directory's name (each movie should exist in a separate directory, with the year as part of the name) and the duration of the movie.

 ##Screenshots
 ![alt text][1]